rokitalab/tumor-evolution/analyses/create-corplots/README.md

 This pipeline plots VAF values across multiple timepoints in the PBTA cohort, label genes of interest and generates plots of total number of mutation across various samples.

 `1-process-data_VAF.Rmd` is a script written to investigate VAFs and TMB across matched samples(Violin_plot and stacked barplots).
-This script also produces pdf files containing the correlation of VAFs of paires longitudinal samples, i.e., Dx-Deceased, Progressive-Deceased, and Recurrence-Deceased.
+This script also produces pdf files containing the correlation of VAFs of paired longitudinal samples, i.e., Dx-Deceased, Progressive-Deceased, and Recurrence-Deceased.

 ## Folder structure